jbcodeforce/ML-studies/docs/ml/generative-ai.md

 ## Introduction

-Create new content (text, image, music, videos..) from existing ones and a requested query.
+Create new content (text, image, music, videos..) from existing ones and the requesting query.
 It is powered by Large Language Model, pre-trained on huge amount of documents, using 500B of parameters.

 Large Language Models have several key components.
 The underlying architecture is called a Transformer which uses self-attention mechanisms to weight the significance of different words to understand the context in sequences of data.
 The models are trained on vast amounts (Terabytes) of text data like books, articles, websites etc.
 This helps the model learn grammar, facts, reasoning abilities and even some level of common sense from the content.